mshenfield/legitweet/README.md

 </script>
 ```

 We recommend treating the location aware handles as a progressive enhancement - that is make sure your site still functions if you don't have this!
-For example, initialize your tweet button or card with your message and hashtags, and append the `twitterHandlesString` to the resulting message or button url when `legitweet` returns.
+For example, initialize your tweet button or card with your message and hashtags, and append the `twitterHandlesString` to the resulting message or button url when `legitweet` resolves.
 If you are relying on this information, make sure to use `catch` to appropriately handle any exceptions.

 ## API
 The source code is only one file.
 Check it out for detailed API information.

 ## Services
 This use two free projects maintained through donations.
-If you like what they do, consider giving time, money, or
+If you like what they do, consider giving time, money, or development effort:
-development effort:

 * [Free GeoIP](http://freegeoip.net)
 * [Sunlight Foundation](https://sunlightfoundation.com)

+freegeoip.net limits a site to 10,000 requests/hour.
+If you think you'll go over that limit, consider installing and running your own copy of the project.
+Change the `geoIPEndpoint` in options argument to `legitweet` to point it to your new location, and make sure this is the `/json/` endpoint.

 ##  License
 [MIT](https://opensource.org/licenses/MIT)